-Throughout the history of most older houses repairs are made to the floors.
-This could be due to termite or dry rot damage or in an effort to bolster a sagging or squeaking floor.
-These repairs are invariable done with plywood, which can cause some serious problems because floor repairs can severely compromise the floor’s ability to transfer earthquake forces outward to the foundations.
+Throughout the history of most homes, repairs are made to the floors.
+This could be due to termite damage, dry rot or in an effort to bolster a sagging or squeaking floor.
+These repairs are invariably done with plywood, which can cause some serious problems because floor repairs can severely compromise the floor’s ability to transfer earthquake forces outward to the foundations.

 The Problem with Sub-Floor Repairs